 Statistics and myth-busting are the aim of the game in our FM Lab.
 We have set up a database and league to let us test what impact changing certain variables have on the actual game, to gather lots of data, and then test it statistically at the end.
+Specifically Professionalism in this first post.
 If like me you like seeing simulations and experiments, but also like me you want more hard figures then this is the experiment series for you.

 There are plenty of posts, and videos out there with simulations and experiments.
 Some of them are fantastic windows into some of the elements, or variables, that might change the way we play but often for very practical reasons these will be only one season.
 Or they will be within the existing game world.
 That raises a few problems for nerds like me: sample size, variable control and actual statistical testing.

 You want to know if teams with professional players are better than those without.
 You’ve changed the personality type for all the players in your chosen premiership team and then simulated a season to see where they finish.

 - One season or so often isn’t enough in the way of data.
 That is a small number of matches, or data points, to draw conclusions from.
 You’ve got about 38 games plus any cup games.
 On a team level you’ve got approximately 40 points of data.
 Not terrible, but not great.
 The more data the better.

 - You change your squad personality to see what impact that has and at the end of the season you can see your team as done better than most but not all of the other teams in the league.
 So you conclude professional squads do better.
 Success right?
 Not quite, you’ve changed your variable of interest but you’ve not controlled it for all the other teams and players in the game.
 Your team is interacting with lots of unknowns, there’s the influence of tactics, of the media, of reputation, of transfers, age, training, facilities, cup runs and morale… the list goes on and on.
 The good performance might be because of the personality change but it might also owe more to an unknown combination of all these other variables.